Drop/Add/Withdraw Policy

 Short Session Course

-Courses that do not extend over a full academic semester
+Courses that meet for less than 10 weeks over a full academic semester.

 Policy